Jakemcp97/pp4-gamer-frontier-blog/README.md

 ## UX

 ### Site Purpose:
+This site was built with the gaming community in mind, hoping to encompass recent gaming news and gaming technology news in the posts.
+The site is laid out so that you will always see the most recent posts first.
+Users may also submit their own posts for review if they would like to contribute, in an attempt to make the site community driven.

 ### Site Goal:
+This sites goal is to provide recent and accurate gaming/technology news, with community feedback and contribution.

 ### Audience:
+The targeted audience is the gaming community and technology enthusiasts.

 ### Communication:
+The simple layout was designed to allow a users communication with the layout as easy and intuitive as possible.

 ### Current User Goals:
+To allow users quick and easy access to the latest news based on gaming and technology.

 ### New User Goals:
+To find useful and interesting information from a well laid out website.

 ### Future Goals:
+- To have mini games available on the site
+- Add ongoing game and tech deals availble online at the time
+- A subscribable newsletter
+- better UI and content layout
+- video content
+- popular livestreams section
+- allow user profiles to have more depth (eg. a bio, profile picture, friends)
+- an internal messaging system

 ## User Stories